On a representation of partially-distinguishable populations: Describing a population

+In multi-target tracking, the main reason for individuals to be strongly indistinguishable is when they share the same state in $\boX$.
+For instance, the state $\psi$ introduced above can be used to describe any individual that would be outside of the field of view of the sensor collecting observations.
+These individuals are indeed strongly indistinguishable since they almost surely have no observation associated to them.
+A typical scenario where individuals might be weakly indistinguishable is when the sensor is likely to collect observations associated with several individuals at once (e.g., because of their close proximity), in this case, there might a be a positive probability that the individuals will eventually be observed separately.

+\begin{remark} Modelling some or all individuals in a population as strongly indistinguishable can also be seen as a simplifying assumption.
+Indeed, in this case, nothing specific can be learned about these individuals, which can have methodological and computational benefits.
+This is typically the case in point-process applications where only the population as a whole matters. \end{remark}

-The description of the uncertainty on a given population $\calX \in \bscalX$ can be performed by associating every individual in $\calX$ with a random variable on $\boX$.
-This solution, however, does not describe the relation between the different distributions related to different individuals, in particular with strongly indistinguishable ones.
+The description of the uncertainty on a given population $\calX \in \bscalX$ can be performed by associating every individual in $\calX$ with a random variable on $\boX$ as in Example~\ref{ex:distAPriori}.
+This solution, however, does not describe the relation between the different probability distributions related to different individuals, in particular with strongly indistinguishable ones.
 A global representation of uncertainty is thus sought.
 One of the most usual ways of describing multiple spatial entities as a whole is given by the theory of point processes.
-However, this theory is built on the following principle:

-\begin{quotation} ``We talk of the probability of finding a given number $k$ of points in a set $A$: we do not give names to the individual points and ask for the probability of finding $k$ specified individuals within the set $A$.
-Nevertheless, this latter approach is quite possible (indeed, natural) in contexts where the points refer to individual particles, animals, plants and so on.'' \citep[p.~124]{Daley2003} \end{quotation}
+However, this theory is built on the principle there is no interest in characterising specific individuals of the population \citep[p.~124]{Daley2003}.
+Yet, we wish to model the partially-indistinguishable nature of the individuals in $\calX$ without assuming that they are all strongly indistinguishable, i.e.\ without assuming that $\tau = I$.